$M_{0,5}$: Towards the Chabauty-Kim method in higher dimensions: The polylogarithmic quotient

 We may check that $\nu$ is an isomorphism of Lie algebra objects after passage to de Rham realization where it follows from \ref{cca3}(*) and \ref{liebasis}, in view of the known computation of the de Rham fundamental group of $M_{0,5}$.

-This last computation may be extracted from the literature for instance as follows. \footnote{temp: We've clarified this point somewhat, as this is admittedly not fully explained in \cite{OiUeno}.} \"Unver \cite[\S5]{UnverIhara} constructs generators $E_{i,j}$ ($0 \le i, j \le 4$) for the Lie algebra of the de Rham fundamental group, and proves that the latter is free pronilpotent on these generators modulo the relations
+This last computation may be extracted from the literature for instance as follows. \"Unver \cite[\S5]{UnverIhara} constructs generators $E_{i,j}$ ($0 \le i, j \le 4$) for the Lie algebra of the de Rham fundamental group, and proves that the latter is free pronilpotent on these generators modulo the relations

 (We have capitalized \"Unver's ``$E_{ij}$'' in order to avoid a conflict with our notation.)
 The generators are determined by their action on the universal prounipotent connection (the ``KZ'' connection).
 A presentation of the latter which makes the action evident is given by Oi-Ueno in \S2.1 of \cite{OiUeno} (where the generators $E_{ij}$ of \"Unver are denoted by $\Om_{ij}$).
 In terms of these generators, ours are given by